 At the age of 22, Corey and his collaborators pursued the development and marketing of their invention, founding Atreo Medical Inc. They raised $500,000 through the Ontario Centres of Excellence Investment Accelerator Fund and sold the company two years later to Medtronic.
 The invention, which evolved into a handheld device, was launched in 2013.

-Corey credits the Loran Scholars program with giving him the financial independence and moral support to develop his inventions.
+Corey credits the Loran Scholars Foundation with giving him the financial independence and moral support to develop his inventions.
 It allowed him to co-found Mobilab Technologies Inc. during the summer after his first year at university, an experience which prepared him for the commercialization of the CPR assist device.

 A native of Ottawa, Corey decided to leave his hometown in order to pursue his studies at McMaster University in Hamilton.
 He was drawn to McMaster by its electrical and biomedical engineering program, which combined two of his interests.
 “I wanted to learn to live on my own and take in the whole university experience while doing it.”